ericsonga/APCSAReview/_sources/Unit7-ArrayList/2013gridworldQ3A.rst

    :hidetitle: Hide Keyword Problem

    .. clickablearea:: grid_find_parts
        :question: The question statement is listed below.
-Click on the part of the sentences below with the data type of the object passed to  <code>getEmptyLocations</code> and the datatype of the returned object.
+Click on the part of the sentences below with the data type of the object passed to  getEmptyLocations and the datatype of the returned object.
        :iscode:
        :feedback: The method header for getEmptyLocations is "public static ? getEmptyLocations (?)".
 What information should replace the "?" and what does that tell you about the method?